lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Django has a thing called database routers
+Django has a thing called database routers:

 ```python
 class IsolatedTenantsRouter: